ArchronosLtd/react-offline-test/notes.md

 Changed the CSS stuff to use SASS to make styling etc easier.

 # testing
-I have shipped this with a __snapshot__ of the new Chart wrapper component
+I have shipped this with a __snapshot__ of my components for testing purposes

 # running
 please run the following commands in order